ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

 The ESP device will be connected to a DHT11 temperature and humidity sensor sending data to AWS over the MQTT protocol to "IoT Core".
 This will update the "Device Shadows" within "IoT Core".
 "Rules" will also be created to select information from the JSON structure of MQTT messages received and carry out "Actions".
 The action performed will be saving the data to S3.
 Once an ESP device is connected and data is being output the Android application can connect to IoT Core to access Shadow states containing device metadata and current sensor data.

+In part two I will be discussing the proof of concept with further examples based on the chosen SDKs, software and hardware.
+I will be evaluating the development process, options for Terraform/Cloudformation and discussing what I liked and didn't like about the current state of AWS IoT.
+Finally I'll be finishing off with useful resourcesI found for further experimentation and learning.

 ![Overview of the idealised IoT POC infrastructure](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/07/aws_iot_idealised_poc.png)

 _The source code will be available in the part 2 blog post.
 Note: Resource usage on AWS will charge your account._